idtx314/mill_controller/README.md

 ### Preparing a Trajectory Using .csv File Input.
 Assumptions in instructions:
-    1. Your catkin workspace is in the user's home folder and is named "catkin_ws" While there are a number of possible input methods for the mill controller, the most straightforward and flexible one is to use .csv files to store your trajectory input.
+    1. Your catkin workspace is in the user's home folder and is named "catkin_ws" There are a number of possible input methods for the mill controller, but the most straightforward and flexible one is to use csv files to store your trajectory input.
 You will need to store csv files in the trajectories/ directory of the installed mill_controller package in your catkin workspace's src/ directory.
 To navigate a terminal here, for example, you might enter `cd ~/catkin_ws/src/mill_controller/trajectories/`.
 These instructions will walk you through examining an example csv file, creating a simple csv file of your own, and having it read as trajectory input.